erisemberg/CoV-susceptibility/README.md

-# NOTE: This page is under construction.

 ## Sarbecovirus disease susceptibility is conserved across viral and host models

-This document describes how to reproduce analyses in [this manuscript](https://www.biorxiv.org/content/10.1101/2023.10.11.561544v1).
+This document describes how to reproduce analyses in [this manuscript](10.1016/j.virusres.2024.199399).

 Environment prep
 -----------------------